About Miracle Moon

 Soon enough, Frankie had left her role as a Clinical Psychologist in the NHS and was treating NICU parents privately under Miracle Moon.
 Fundraisers and products were launched and new ways to support the NICU community were developed.

-Today, Miracle Moon support NICU parents through individual and group therapy, resources, books, podcasts and The NICU Space community platform.
-Frankie and Georgie spend time campaigning, raising awareness and developing partnerships to try and improve the NICU journeys of other families and continue to develop new ways to support those in need.
+Today, Miracle Moon supports NICU parents through individual and group therapy, resources, books, podcasts and The NICU Space community platform.
+Frankie spends time campaigning, raising awareness and developing partnerships to improve the NICU journeys of other families, and continues to develop new ways to support those in need.

 As seen with